Singularities of General Fibers and the LMMP: Geometric consequences

 First recall from \autoref{prop:fibers} that a general fiber of a morphism is normal (resp. smooth) if and only if the geometric generic fiber is normal (resp. smooth).
 Therefore by \autoref{prop:fibers} and \autoref{lem:fibre_normalisation} we may replace ``general'' with ``geometric generic'' in the statement of \autoref{cor:general_dimension}.

 First let us deal with the case $K_X \equiv 0$.
 Let $X$ be the generic fiber of $f$, defined over the field $K=K(T)$. $X$ is normal because $\sX$ is normal.
 Let $\phi:Y\to X$ be the normalization of the reduced subscheme of the base change by $\overline{K}/K$, and suppose that $Y$ is smooth in order to obtain a bound on $p$.
 By \autoref{thm:generic}, $K_Y+(p-1)C\equiv 0$ for some non-zero effective Weil divisor $C$.
 We know that $C$ is non-zero by \cite[4.2]{tanaka_behaviour}, because $K(T)$ is algebraically closed in $K(X)$.
 By the smoothness of $Y$, $C$ is Cartier.
-Fix a general curve $\Gamma$ which intersects $C$ positively.
+Fix a general curve $\Gamma$ which has positive intersection with $C$.
 By applying bend-and-break in the form of \cite[1.13]{kollar_mori} there is a rational curve $\Gamma'$ which satisfies

 But since $C$ is Cartier, $C\cdot \Gamma'$ is an integer and so we obtain the bound $p\leq\dim(X)+2$.